ctlab/GScour/README.md

 - Gblocks (http://gensoft.pasteur.fr/docs/gblocks/0.91b/)
 - SWAMP (https://github.com/peterwharrison/SWAMP)
 ## Steps
-See --help for help with arguments for any python script.
+See --help for help with arguments for any python script, logs are named as scripts with .log extension or just standard output.
+Errors can be found by keyword "WARNING" in logs.<br />
 If there are any questions, errors, suggestions feel free to contact me via email lnfyodorova@gmail.com.
 ### 1. One-to-one orthologs